binzhango/binzhango.github.io/docs/posts/2025/04-21-Ollama-gguf.md

 """
 ```

-Once the `Modelfile` is created, just run below command to import model
+- Once that file is ready, all you need to do is run a simple command, and voilà—your model is imported and ready for action!

 ```shell
 ollama create deepcoder -f ./Modelfile